Fairytales, Legends and Myth Retellings | Part 2

 If you’re looking for a collection of short stories that retell myths and legends, then I highly recommend Love in Colour by Bolu Babolola.
 It’s a brilliant collection of myth retellings from West Africa, including iconic Greek Myths as well as Nigerian and Ghanaian folklore and more.
 It’s beautiful, rich in detail and utterly engrossing.

 Stephen Fry’s series on Greek Mythology finishes with Troy.
-Focusing on the Trojan War of legend, the book actually starts a few years before the war began; telling the tales of the men who’s decisions in their youths caused the coming war to come to fruition.
+Focusing on the Trojan War of legend, the book actually starts a few years before the war began; telling the tales of the men whose decisions in their youths caused the coming war to come to fruition.
 The book ends with the catastrophic sacking of the fabled city of Troy.
 I really enjoyed the opening chapters about the events that led to the war, but Fry seems to skip over the actual war in the book; jumping from the opening battles to the very last battles ten years later in the space of one chapter.
 Still, it’s a very good read for anyone fascinated by the lives of the great Greek heroes like Achilles and Hector and the events that led to the Battle for Troy.

 I’ve yet to get into Arthurian legend retellings, but undoubtedly that time will come.
 This story is a modern retelling of the legend, focusing on a sixteen-year-old boy who has to awaken King Arthur centuries after his death, to help him with a task.
 The Lady of the Lake has been manipulating his life but Tom, the boy, is resistant to fulfilling his destiny.
 It’s the first in a three-book series.